-It's not wise to draw imperatives from historical events recorded in the Bible, but the form of community developed by the Jerusalem church, as recorded in Acts, may well serve as an effective model for a suburban Christian fellowship.
+It's not wise to draw imperatives from historical events recorded in the Bible, but the form of community developed by the Jerusalem church, as recorded in Acts, may well serve as an effective model for a suburban Christian community.

 i] They were a community that held private property.
 They retained their own homes, Act.2:46.
 Peter reminded Ananias that he had been under no compulsion to sell his property and give the money to the church, Act.5:4.
 John Mark's mother, Mary, still owned her own home, Act.12:12.
 The ten Commandments imply private ownership, coveting the house etc. of another.
 Simon Peter owned his own home and Jesus regularly frequented it, Mk.1:29.
 Possibly John too, Jn19:27 (cf. Jn.20:10).
-Jesus commanded his disciples to lend money, even when there was little hope of repayment.
-You have to have money to lend it.
+Jesus commanded his disciples to lend money, even when there was little hope of repayment - you have to have money to lend it.
 The private ownership of property is not necessarily a problem. (see also Act.10:6, 21:8, Rom.16:5, 1Cor.11:34, 14:35, 1Tim.5:4).
 A Christian group owning their own homes, within a suburban locale, can still develop an effective Christian fellowship.
 Living in the world increases our opportunity to reach out to the world.

 iii] They were a meeting community.
-They met each day for teaching, fellowship, and prayer.
-Act.2:42, 46.
+They met each day for teaching, fellowship, and prayer, Act.2:42, 46.
 Most urban Christians would find it difficult to meet daily, due to work commitments, yet for a group to develop community it is obviously necessary to meet more than just once a week.
 It is easy in a commune of consumption and production to schedule a time in the morning for worship, but not so easy in a complex urban society.
 A dedicated group determined to release time to this end can succeed in scheduling more than just one gathering of the fellowship per week.
-It may well require changing our job to reduce travelling time, blowing up the telly so we can get to bed earlier, etc.
+It may well require changing our job to reduce traveling time, blowing up the television so we can get to bed earlier, etc.

 v] They were a fellowshipping community.
 They ate their meals together "with glad and generous hearts", Act.2:46, and thus truly "were of one heart and soul", Act.4:32.
-A dedicated group can easily devise a programme to enhance Christian fellowship.
+A dedicated group can easily devise a program to enhance Christian fellowship.

 vi] They were a spiritual community.
 "They devoted themselves to the apostles teaching, and to the fellowship, to the breaking of bread, and to prayers"...
 "Every day they continued to meet together in the temple courts... praising God", Acts 2.
 Again, a dedicated group can develop effective patterns of prayer, Bible study, worship....